 Julien Neaves – Editor

-The Sixth Doctor does not usually get a lot of love from fans but he did have his moments.
+The Sixth Doctor does not usually get a lot of love from fans (outside of his Big Finish audio appearances) but he did have his moments.
 His regeneration into the Seventh Doctor, however, was not one of them.
 In the most ridiculous of scenes, with some of the most awful special effects, the TARDIS gets blasted by a laser beam and crashes.
 The Doctor hits his head and regenerates.
 The End.

 Behind the scenes Colin Baker had been fired from the role and refused to appear for the regeneration scene, so they put poor Sylvester McCoy in a blonde wig.